-The Masters degrees have been specifically designed to maximize the benefits realised by companies sponsoring their employees to undertake the Masters.
+Our Masters degrees have been specifically designed to maximise the benefits realised by companies sponsoring their employees to undertake the Masters.
 These benefits include:

 Improved productivity and staff loyalty

 The Masters degree is unique because passing industry examinations and achieving industry certification is an integral and mandatory part of the assessment process.

 A recent survey conducted by International Data Corp (IDC) found that:

 - 78 percent of companies experienced more productivity from their certified employees and 92 percent realised financial benefits by having certificate holders on staff.

 - Both internal and external customers benefited from certification because it provided evidence of IT support staff’s qualifications and ability to perform according to recognised industry standards.
 Non-technical clients found this especially reassuring and IT support companies would be well served to emphasise that they have certified employees on-staff.

 - Certified employees were found to display more loyalty, so employers experienced less turnover and saved money on training costs.